Oregon, United States

 If you haven’t already started down this path, you’re going to need store reviews in addition to product reviews.
 For one, if people can see that you have happy customers, they’re more likely to trust you.
 Next, search engines like to see your brand and your domain listed on multiple sites.

-For now, let’s look at a handful of places where your store should be listed to further enhance your trust signals.
+For now, let’s look at a handful of places where your store should be listed to upgrade your trust signals even further.

 I. Social Media